-- 6.5 You must not: - a) seek or accept a bribe or other improper inducement - b) seek gifts or benefits of any kind - accept any gift or benefit that may create a sense of obligation on your part, or may be perceived to be intended or likely to influence you in carrying out your public duty - d) subject to clause 6.7, accept any gift or benefit of more than token value as defined by clause 6.9 - e) accept an offer of cash or a cash-like gift as defined by clause 6.13, regardless of the amount - f) participate in competitions for prizes where eligibility is based on the Council being in or entering into a customer-supplier relationship with the competition organiser your attendance at an event (including
+- 6.5 You must not: - a) seek or accept a bribe or other improper inducement - b) seek gifts or benefits of any kind - accept any gift or benefit that may create a sense of obligation on your part, or may be perceived to be intended or likely to influence you in carrying out your public duty - d) subject to clause 6.7, accept any gift or benefit of more than token value as defined by clause 6.9 - e) accept an offer of cash or a cash-like gift as defined by clause 6.13, regardless of the amount - f) participate in competitions for prizes where your attendance at an event (including conferences, workshops, meetings) is in the capacity of representing Council. - g) accept any gift, benefit or prizes where your attendance at an event (including conferences, workshops, meetings) is in the capacity of representing Council. - h) personally benefit from reward points programs when purchasing on behalf of the Council. - 6.6 Where you receive, or are offered, a gift or benefit of any value other than one referred to in clause 6.2, you must disclose this promptly to your manager or the Chief Executive Officer in writing.
+The recipient, manager, or Chief Executive Officer must ensure that, at a minimum, the following details are recorded in the Council's gift register: - a) the nature of the gift or benefit - b) the estimated monetary value of the gift or benefit

-- conferences, workshops, meetings) is in the capacity of representing Council. - g) accept any gift, benefit or prizes where your attendance at an event (including conferences, workshops, meetings) is in the capacity of representing Council. - h) personally benefit from reward points programs when purchasing on behalf of the Council. - 6.6 Where you receive, or are offered, a gift or benefit of any value other than one referred to in clause 6.2, you must disclose this promptly to your manager or the Chief Executive Officer in writing.
-The recipient, manager, or Chief Executive Officer must ensure that, at a minimum, the following details are recorded in the Council's gift register: - a) the nature of the gift or benefit - b) the estimated monetary value of the gift or benefit - c) the name of the person who provided the gift or benefit, and - d) the date on which the gift or benefit was received. - 6.7 Where you receive a gift or benefit of more than token value that cannot reasonably be refused or returned, the gift or benefit must be surrendered to the Council, unless the nature of the gift or benefit makes this impractical.
+- c) the name of the person who provided the gift or benefit, and - d) the date on which the gift or benefit was received. - 6.7 Where you receive a gift or benefit that cannot reasonably be refused or returned, the gift or benefit must be surrendered to the Council, unless the nature of the gift or benefit makes this impractical.